Home » The Philippines » How to obtain the SIRV investor visa in the Philippines?

 investor visa in the philippines

-There are two types of SIRV in the Philippines that differ based on their duration and conditions.
+There are two types of Special Investor’s Resident Visa in the Philippines.
+Each Philippine SIRV differs based on its duration and conditions:

 • Probationary SIRV: Offers a short-term solution.
 It is valid only for six months.
 This type of visa is best suited for investors who plan to be resident in the Philippines for a limited time, all the while maintaining their investment activity.